FrenzisRed/My_CCNA_Notes/23_ACLs.md

 This has no impact to the ACL, but helps reminding the purpose of the ACL or just to put a note about the configuration.

+We can have a look to the ACL with this command:

+    Router1(config)#do show access-lists

+Here we can see all entry in their order, but not the remark.
+This will show all kind of ACLs, but as for now we are focusing on IP access lists, so here is another command:

+    Router1(config)# do show IP access-lists

+And we can check in the running config for access-lists by doing a pipe on the running-config:

+    Router1(config)# do show running-config |include access-list

+This time we will have the remark present as well.

+Once all this is ready, we have to apply it to the interface of our choice, for this we select the interface and we run the following command:

+    Router1(config)# ip access-group NUMBER { in | out }

+So let's do an example with our network described above and here below are the requirements:
+- PC1 can access 192.168.2.0/24
+- Other PCs in 192.168.1.0/24 can't access 192.168.2.0/24

+The configuration would be:

+    Router1(config)#access-list 1 permit 192.168.1.1

+    Router1(config)#access-list 1 deny 192.168.1.0 0.0.0.255

+    Router1(config)#acess-list 1 permit any

+    Router1(config)#interface g0/2

+    Router1(config-if)#ip access-group 1 out

 <h4 align="center">Standard named ACLs</h4>